nicholgroup/urpec/README.md

 Version history

-v2: 7/23/2019.
-  Added capability for different write fields and writing directly to dc2 file.
+- v2: 7/23/2019, Added capability for different write fields and writing directly to dc2 file.
-v3: 12/18/2019.
-  Fixed bug associated with fftshift.
-  Writes all doses to the same layer but with different colors.
+- v3: 12/18/2019, Fixed bug associated with fftshift, writes all doses to the same layer but with different colors, PSF improvements, entirely new fracturing algorithm.
-  PSF improvements.
-  Entirely new fracturing algorithm